aeternity/aeplugin_dev_mode/README.md

 either specified with the plugin config `prefunded:file`, or as `WorkSpacePath[/WorkspaceName]/devmode_prefunded_accounts.json`.
 If there is no such file, it checks if parameters are provided for automatically generating accounts.
-Generation can only proceed if there isn't aleady a genesis block (the database has not yet been created).
+Generation can only proceed if there isn't already a genesis block (the database has not yet been created).
 If there is no specified prefunded accounts file, and the chain exists, startup proceeds as normal.
 This would be the case when starting in dev mode based on an existing chain.